 Coalition of Immokalee Workers @CIW

 Greg Asbed, a 2017 MacArthur Fellow, is a co-founder of the Fair Food Program and the Worker-driven Social Responsibility (WSR) model, a breakthrough approach to verifiable corporate accountability recognized by observers from the United Nations to the White House for its unique effectiveness in combatting forced labor, sexual violence, and other gross human rights violations in agriculture.
-Greg spearheads the development of the Fair Food Program’s innovative market-based enforcement mechanisms, rights standards, and worker education processes.
+Greg spearheads the development of the Fair Food Program’s innovative market-based enforcement mechanisms, rights, standards, and worker education processes.
 He coordinates relations amongst transnational corporate buyers (including Ahold, Sodexo, Compass, Walmart, McDonalds), industry suppliers, and farmworkers.
 He also consults with other industries and sectors, both nationally and internationally, on the adaptation of the FFP to other contexts.
 On behalf of the Fair Food Program, Greg accepted the 2015 Presidential Award for Extraordinary Efforts in Combatting Human Trafficking at the White House.
-He has a bachelor’s in Neuroscience from Brown University and a master’s in International Economics and Social Change and Development from Johns Hopkins School for Advanced International Studies (SAIS).
+He has a bachelor’s degree in Neuroscience from Brown University and a master’s degree in International Economics and Social Change and Development from Johns Hopkins School for Advanced International Studies (SAIS).
 He speaks English, Spanish, and Haitian Creole.
 He also spent 18 seasons harvesting watermelons across the Southeastern United States.